linode/apl-console/README.md

 # Otomi Console

 The frontend of the Otomi Container Platform.
-Communicates with [otomi-api](https://github.com/redkubes/otomi-api).
+Communicates with [otomi-api](https://github.com/redkubes/otomi-api) with a paid license.
+In Community Edition mode, it will not have self service features enabled by the api, but it is functional and even implements authorization.

+[Otomi Core](https://github.com/redkubes/otomi-core) is the platform that houses the console, and feeds it all the data it needs to start using it.

 ## Development